TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 ### Central Computer (Raspberry Pi)
 - The central computer shall be securely mounted within the chassis to ensure both physical protection and optimal performance.
 - It shall receive power through a dedicated power supply designed to meet the system’s operational requirements.
+- The central computer shall draw no more than 16 W of power.
 - To accommodate current and future operational needs, the central computer shall be equipped with no fewer than 20 General Purpose Input/Output (GPIO) pins, allowing for seamless interfacing with various components and enabling future expansions or upgrades.
 - In terms of power distribution, the central computer shall supply power to both the Wi-Fi and Bluetooth RID modules, ensuring that these modules have the necessary power for operation.
 - It shall communicate with the Wi-Fi and Bluetooth RID modules through digital signaling, ensuring proper data exchange and synchronization within the system.